-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES GN 20 Scope and Extent of Work for Valuation Services (the Guidance Note). - 1.2 APES GN 20 provides guidance to assist Members on the application of APES 225 Valuation Services in determining the scope and extent of review, analysis and supporting evidence that, depending on the particular circumstances may be appropriate for the applicable Valuation Service performed pursuant to APES 225 Valuation Services.
-This Guidance Note does not prescribe or create any professional requirements.
+- Accounting Professional & Ethical Standards Board Limited (APESB) issues APES GN 20 Scope-Quality and Extent of Work-Evidence for Valuation Services (the Guidance Note). - 1.2 1.2 APES GN 20 provides guidance to assist Members on the application of paragraph 4.5 of APES 225 Valuation Services in determining the scope and extent of review, analysis and supportingng quality and extent of evidence that, depending on the particular circumstances may be sufficient and appropriate evidence considering the type of for the applicable Valuation Service performed pursuant to APES 225 Valuation Services. - 1.3 This Guidance Note does not prescribe or create any professional requirements that Members shall follow. - 1.21.4 This Guidance Note shall be interpreted in accordance with APESB "Due process and working procedures for the development and review of APESB pronouncements".